How To Define Your Target Market in 7 Steps

 Firmographic Segmentation

-The practice of dividing clients into groups based on similar corporate or organization characteristics is known as firmographic segmentation.
-Firmographic data is collected and assessed in the same way as other sorts of segmentation to understand the needs and wants of the target audience.
+Dividing clients into groups based on similar corporate or organizational characteristics is known as firmographic segmentation.
+Firmographic data is gathered and analyzed like other types of segmentation.
+This helps us understand the needs and wants of our target audience.

 The most common factors of firmographic segmentation are: